sanyer/adventofcode/README.md

 # adventofcode
-My solutions for Advent of Code
+My solutions for the [Advent of Code](https://adventofcode.com/), an Advent calendar of small programming puzzles.